 The company subsequently measures arm's length financial instruments at amortized cost, except for investments in equity instruments that are quoted in an active market, which are measured at fair value.
 Changes in fair value are recognized in net income.

-Arm's length financial assets and financial liabilities measured at amortized cost include cash on hand and accounts payable.
+Arm's length financial assets and financial liabilities measured at amortized cost include cash, short-term investments, accounts receivable, and accounts payable.

 There are no arm's length financial assets or financial liabilities measured at fair value.